 Our services encompass the following areas:

-• Due diligence – sadly, there’s nolack of unscrupulous entities who will try to sell you properties with dubious titles or ownership.
+Sadly, there’s no lack of unscrupulous entities who will try to sell you properties with dubious titles or ownership.
 Verifying the authenticity of titles is very important, especially when you’re dealing with individual sellers or with companies of lesser repute.
 It pays to check the original copy of a title at the Registry of Deeds.

 Proof of ownership for land is a transfer certificate of title, while that for condominiums is a Condominium Certificate of Title.
 Proof of ownership for buildings and properties other than land is often a tax declaration for the said property.